haydenridd/stm32-zig-porting-guide/README.md

 This allows us to remove manually specified `-ffunction-sections` and `-fdata-sections` compile flags as well as `Wl,--gc-sections` linker flag.
 Zig does this for us now that we've asked it to.

+Finally, in a rather lazy way, I require passing in the path to root of the `arm-none-eabi-gcc` installation using a custom specified `-Darmgcc=...` option.
 And now...
-We should just be able to run `zig build` and get a blink-tastic binary!
+We should just be able to run `zig build -Darmgcc=/your/gcc/path/gcc-arm-none-eabi-10.3-2021.10` and get a blink-tastic binary!

 ## Miscellaneous Notes + Thoughts
 - Zig emits to stderror when `blinky_exe.setVerboseLink(true);` is used, see [here](https://github.com/ziglang/zig/issues/19410)